MataKrow/Checkpoints/README.md

 * Sprite Bridge Safe!
 (If you can find one...)
 * Fail-Safe!
 Holding zoom cancels you out of it's effects if the destination is undesirable
 * Warp-Safe!
 Still gives you respawn protection.
+* Mod-Safe!
+Designed to run with *anything*!
+* Comes with options for customizing.
+* Mapper Friendly!
+You only need to place the checkpoint object on the map to use the system.
 * Presets!

 **Preset System.**<br />